Cosmological Constant in a Quantum Gravity Theory for a Piecewise-linear Spacetime

-In this paper we provide the details of the calculations which were used to make the proposal \cite{ccl}.
 First we study the case of pure GR with a non-zero CC term and then we study the case with matter.
 We will show that the effective CC is a sum of 3 terms: the classical CC, the quantum gravity CC and the matter CC.
 Since the observations can only measure the sum of these 3 terms, we will show that it is possible to choose the classical CC to be equal to the negative value of the matter CC.
 Hence the effective CC will be given by the quantum gravity CC, which is determined by the PI measure.
 Since the PI measure depends on a free parameter, this parameter can be chosen such that the effective CC gives the observed value.

 It should be stressed that our approach to the problem of CC differs from the traditional QFT approach in one important aspect.
 Namely, in QFT the amount of matter quantum contributions to CC depends on the renormalization scale, and in order to guarantee the smallness of the observed CC one needs a mechanism to cancel this matter contribution for every choice of the renormalization scale (this requirement is usually referred to as naturalness).
 Our approach, however, contains a finite number of fundamental degrees of freedom describing gravity and matter.
 As a consequence, the matter contribution to CC is finite.
 In the QFT approach, which assumes a smooth spacetime, the matter contribution would be infinitely large, since the sum over all loop diagrams does not converge due to infinitely many degrees of freedom.
 Therefore, it is not necessary to require naturalness in our approach.
-One can also choose the free parameters such that the matter contribution to CC cancels the bare value of CC and the observable CC then becomes equal to the QG contribution to CC.

 In section 2 we study the effective action for the Regge state-sum model without matter and with a non-zero classical CC term in the semi-classical approximation.
 We will show that the effective CC is given by the first-order quantum correction because at the higher orders of perturbation theory there are no CC terms.
 We also derive the bounds for the validity of the semi-classical approximation, and this gives a restriction on the parameter of the PI measure.
 In section 3 we couple matter, and calculate the matter contribution to the effective CC by using the one-loop QFT approximation.
 The one-loop matter CC depends on a cut-off scale, and this cut-off dependence can be removed by choosing the classical CC to be equal to the negative matter CC, so that the effective CC is given by the quantum gravity CC.
 This cancellation is also possible at higher-loop orders, which is shown in section 4, so that the effective CC is equal to the quantum gravity CC non-perturbatively.
 In section 5 we present our conclusions.